bPavan16/Used-Car-Price-Prediction/README.md

    - Identified high-impact features for the predictive models.

 3. **Model Training and Evaluation**:
-   - Trained each model on the training set and evaluated on the test set using metrics such as RMSE, MAE, and R².
+   - Trained each model on the training set and evaluated on the test set using metrics such as RMSE
    - Compared model performances to determine the best-fit model for price prediction.

 4. **Hyperparameter Tuning**: